Street parking permits

 There are various permit parking schemes in operation throughout the county.

-These controlled parking zones, often called residents' parking schemes, are to help those living in areas where there is a lot of on-street parking, such as town centres, large developments, tourist locations and near railway stations.
+These controlled parking zones, often called residents' parking schemes, are to help those living in areas where there is a high demand for on-street parking, such as town centres and near large employers.
 They give residents priority, but do not entitle residents to their own parking space or guarantee every householder a parking space at all times.

 Applying for a parking permit